codic12/worm/README.md

+**Status report: Worm is currently very usable.
+It's development, however, is temporarily on hold.
+I will accept any PRs and try to fix bugs, but I don't plan to add new features at the moment, although I will continue active development later.
+Right now, I am interested in other projects.
+Thanks for everyone's support!**

 # worm
 *worm* is a floating, tag-based window manager for X11.
 It is written in the Rust programming language, using the X11RB library.